jsaj/Multi_DES/README.rst

-# DSSC
+# Introdução

 DSSC é um método supervisionado que utilizada técnicas de seleção dinâmica para realizar a predição de defeitos entre projetos.
-Este método é centrado em técnicas do DESlib
+Este método é centrado em técnicas da biblioteca **DESlib** [1]_, bem como algoritmos de aprendizagem de máquina disponíveis na API scikit-learn_ [2]_.

-# References

-Welcome to DESlib documentation!
 =================================================

-DESlib is an ensemble learning library focusing the implementation of the state-of-the-art techniques for dynamic classifier and ensemble selection.

-DESlib is a work in progress.
-Contributions are welcomed through its GitHub page: https://github.com/scikit-learn-contrib/DESlib.

-Introduction
 --------------
 Dynamic Selection (DS) refers to techniques in which the base classifiers are selected on the fly, according to each new sample to be classified.
 Only the most competent, or an ensemble containing the most competent classifiers is selected to predict